About Mohs Surgery

 Is it painful?

 Most patients feel very little pain or discomfort during surgery because anesthetic is used.
 Pain medication is rarely necessary during recovery, either.
-If you do experience any pain, Dr. Saxena will typically recommend an over-the-counter painkiller.
+If you do experience any pain, Dr. Saxena will typically recommend an over-the-counter painkillers.
+Acetominophen can be alternated every 4 hours with ibuprofen for pain management.

 Will I have a scar?